thedynamiclinker/sudocode/sys/kernel/Definition.md

 It is up to the scientist, the Foundational mind, to write her books for her.

 ### 2. The Aspirational Stance

-> _If anyone says "But we've always done it that way" I will immediately materialize and haunt you for 24 hours._
-> -Grace Hopper

 The Foundational are not necessarily unaware of Social Reality.